noiseprotocol/noise_spec/noise.md

 In some patterns the security properties of transport payloads can also vary.
-In particular: patterns starting with "K" or "I" have the caveat that the responder is only guaranteed "weak" forward secrecy for the transport messages it sends until it receives a transport message from the initiator.
+In particular: patterns starting with `K` or `I` have the caveat that the responder is only guaranteed "weak" forward secrecy for the transport messages it sends until it receives a transport message from the initiator.
 After receiving a transport message from the initiator, the responder becomes assured